-Center for the Humanities is proud to sponsor Theory and Society, a refereed, interdisciplinary journal of social theory and practices, published by Springer in The Netherlands.
-Considered by many the premier journal of social theory in English, Theory and Society is subscribed to by major research libraries around the world.
+Center for the Humanities sponsors Theory and Society, a peer-reviewed, interdisciplinary journal of social theory and practices, published by Springer in The Netherlands.
+Considered by many the premier journal of social theory in English, Theory and Society is subscribed to by most major research libraries around the world.
 The journal has published 6 issues a year for over 4 decades.
-The T&S Editors and authors are distinguished scholars with international reputations in Sociology, History, Education, Anthropology, Art History, Political Science, Communication, Organizational Analysis, and Gender Studies at numerous universities.
+The T&S Editors and authors are distinguished scholars with international reputations in Sociology, History, Anthropology, Political Science, Communication, Organizational Analysis, Criminology, and Gender Studies at numerous universities.

 Faculty Advisory Board

-- Rita Csapo-Sweet, Theater, Dance & Media Studies Dept.,
+- Rita Csapo-Sweet, Theater, Dance & Media Studies Dept.

-- Frank Grady, English Dept., Jim Henry, Music Dept.
+- Frank Grady, English Dept.

 - John Hoover, Director, St. Louis Mercantile Library